Leader of Australia's most populous state quits

-SYDNEY (AP) — The leader of Australia’s most popular state resigned Thursday after his popularity plummeted over a series of decisions during 2016.
+SYDNEY (AP) — The leader of Australia’s most populous state resigned Thursday after his popularity plummeted over a series of decisions during 2016.

 Sydney-based New South Wales Premier Mike Baird used social media to announce that the ruling Liberal Party would elect a new leader at a meeting on Tuesday.
 He would then quit the state parliament immediately after a 10-year career.